descope/node-sdk/README.md

 // You can optionally set a description for a permission. const name = 'My Permission';
 let description = 'Optional description to briefly explain what this permission allows.';
-await descopeSdk.management.permission.create(name, description);
+await descopeClient.management.permission.create(name, description);

 // Update will override all fields as is.
 Use carefully. const newName = 'My Updated Permission';
 description = 'A revised description';
-await descopeSdk.management.permission.update(name, newName, description);
+await descopeClient.management.permission.update(name, newName, description);

 // Permission deletion cannot be undone.
-Use carefully. await descopeSdk.management.permission.delete(newName);
+Use carefully. await descopeClient.management.permission.delete(newName);

 // Load all permissions
-const permissionsRes = await descopeSdk.management.permission.loadAll();
+const permissionsRes = await descopeClient.management.permission.loadAll();
 permissionsRes.data.forEach((permission) => {
   // do something
 });